 According to Think with Google, mobile searches for “best” have grown by more than 80 percent in the past two years.
 And, this trend isn’t specific to high consideration purchases.
 In fact, searches for “best” are growing even faster among low-consideration products.

 The information consumers need varies from person to person, which means these searches are also becoming much more personalized.
 Think with Google uses shoes for an example.
 Today’s consumers don’t just search for “best shoes.”
 They search for the shoes that are best for them.

 Here are some resources to help you find out how consumers are searching for your products and services.

-- Google AdWords Keyword Planner Tool – find search volume for relevant keywords.
+- Google Ads Keyword Planner Tool – find search volume for relevant keywords.